benbria/coffee-coverage/docs/HOWTO-codeship-and-coveralls.md

 ----------------------

-Coveralls support is based on istanbul, so have a look at [the Istanbul documentation](./HOWTO-istanbul.md) if you run into any problems with Istanbul.
+Coveralls support is based on istanbul, so have a look at [the Istanbul documentation](./HOWTO-istanbul.md) if you run into any problems.
 This HOWTO also assumes you are using mocha, but you should be able to easily get other test frameworks working.